SpektraSystems/Microsoft-Cloud-Workshop/app-modernization-doc/Readme.md

  2. In Exercise 4 - Task 3 - Step 6 - After adding code to TODO2, add connection string of SQL Database as shown below, then save the file.
   ![](Images/todo2.png)

-* In Exercise 5 - Task 1 - Users can face issue with Provision function app, **consumption tier is not existing in resource group**, In this case Users can select different region it will work.
+* **In Exercise 5 - Task 1 -** Users can face issue with Provision function app, **consumption tier is not existing in resource group**, In this case Users can select different region it will work.

-* In Exercise 5 - Task 2 - Step 10 - If users find that the policy holder data is not fetched, then first Build the solution and then Publish it.
+* **In Exercise 5 - Task 2 - Step 10 -** If users find that the policy holder data is not fetched, then first Build the solution and then Publish it.
 Then sign in the webapp again.

-* In Exercise 8 - Task 1 - Step 4 - Users open the solution file,after opening the solution file, it will show one error, users should ignore and can continue.
+* **In Exercise 8 - Task 1 - Step 4 -** Users open the solution file,after opening the solution file, it will show one error, users should ignore and can continue.

-* Exercise 9 - Task 3 - Users can deploy the web app and verifying it.
+* **In Exercise 9 - Task 3 -** Users can deploy the web app and verifying it.
 It will only publish the web app.
 Users have to skip steps 6-8.

 # Notes to Instructors / Proctors